Login

 • Perfect for small groups of three to seven guests

-Available Trails
+Available Hiking Trails

-SOUTH KAIBAB TRAIL
+SOUTH KAIBAB

 The South Kaibab Trail is unique in that it’s the only trail that doesn’t follow an ancient Native American route or a fault line, nor was it constructed by early prospectors or explorers.
-Built by the National Park Service in the 1920s when control of the Bright Angel Trail was in dispute, it was intentionally routed along an open ridgeline, providing exciting vistas along its entire length (This also means that there is very little shade, so don’t forget your hat and sunscreen!).
+Built by the National Park Service in the 1920s when control of the Bright Angel Trail was in dispute, it was intentionally routed along an open ridgeline, providing exciting vistas along its entire length (this also means that there is very little shade, so don’t forget your hat and sunscreen!).
 We will hike down to Cedar Ridge, where we will have lunch (toilets available, but no water), then tackle the big climb back out.

 • Difficulty: 3/5